keremciu/insurance/README.md

 Conclusion: In real world example, I would go for ServiceWorker but for limited time localStorage would serve right.

 #### Possible scaling thoughts
+  - Here we have only two big components (Wizard and Recommendation), it's hard to scale to more without reusable components.
+  -- I'd prefer to create some dub components and separate logic better but it's not necessary for this scale.
+  --
-  - User/Product research would help to understand the wizard.
+  - User/Product research would help to understand the wizard better.
   -- It can be a case that there's no insurance we can provide for people older than 70 years old.
   --- Solution is we can give an error in a wizard step we ask for birthday.

+### Decisions

+  - Using new react-router version.
+  -- I just wanted to learn new API and how to write test for it!

+  - Using new formik version.
+  -- I just wanted to see if it's better at performance

 ## Available Scripts